Glycated hemoglobin

-HbA1c is measured primarily to determine the three-month average blood sugar level and can be used as a diagnostic test for diabetes mellitus and as an assessment test for glycemic control in people with diabetes.
-The test is limited to a three-month average because the average lifespan of a red blood cell is four months.
-Since individual red blood cells have varying lifespans, the test is used as a limited measure of three months.
+There are several ways to measure glycated hemoglobin, of which HbA1c (or simply A1c) is a standard single test.
+HbA1c is measured primarily to determine the three-month average blood sugar level and is used as a standard diagnostic test for evaluating the risk of complications of diabetes and as an assessment of glycemic control.
+The test is considered a three-month average because the average lifespan of a red blood cell is three to four months.
 Normal levels of glucose produce a normal amount of glycated hemoglobin.
-As the average amount of plasma glucose increases, the fraction of glycated hemoglobin increases in a predictable way.
-In diabetes, higher amounts of glycated hemoglobin, indicating poorer control of blood glucose levels, have been associated with cardiovascular disease, nephropathy, neuropathy, and retinopathy.
+As the average amount of plasma glucose increases, the fraction of glycated hemoglobin increases predictably.
+In diabetes, higher amounts of glycated hemoglobin, indicating higher blood glucose levels, have been associated with cardiovascular disease, nephropathy, neuropathy, and retinopathy.

 Terminology

 Glycated hemoglobin is preferred over glycosylated hemoglobin to reflect the correct (non-enzymatic) process.
 Early literature often used glycosylated as it was unclear which process was involved until further research was performed.
 The terms are still sometimes used interchangeably in English-language literature.

 The naming of HbA1c derives from hemoglobin type A being separated on cation exchange chromatography.
-The first fraction to separate, probably considered to be pure hemoglobin A, was designated HbA0, and the following fractions were designated HbA1a, HbA1b, and HbA1c, in their order of elution.
+The first fraction to separate, considered to be pure hemoglobin A, was designated HbA0, and the following fractions were designated HbA1a, HbA1b, and HbA1c, in their order of elution.
 Improved separation techniques have subsequently led to the isolation of more subfractions.

 History

 Hemoglobin A1c was first separated from other forms of hemoglobin by Huisman and Meyering in 1958 using a chromatographic column.
 It was first characterized as a glycoprotein by Bookchin and Gallop in 1968.
-Its increase in diabetes was first described in 1969 by Samuel Rahbar et al. The reactions leading to its formation were characterized by Bunn and his coworkers in 1975.
+Its increase in diabetes was first described in 1969 by Samuel Rahbar and coworkers.
+The reactions leading to its formation were characterized by Bunn and coworkers in 1975.

-The use of hemoglobin A1c for monitoring the degree of control of glucose metabolism in diabetic patients was proposed in 1976 by Anthony Cerami, Ronald Koenig and coworkers.
+The use of hemoglobin A1c for monitoring the degree of control of glucose metabolism in diabetic patients was proposed in 1976 by Anthony Cerami, Ronald Koenig, and coworkers.